mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Your food is ready," thi said.

   Melna accepted the three small packages carefully, surprised by their weight.
 She paused, thinking to say something else, but settled on a simple "goodbye" and departed to rejoin with the others.
-Upon her return she noticed Linyu standing in a corner, fiddling with a length of brass wire and ignoring Pomri who was trying to make small talk.
+Upon her return she noticed Linyu standing in a corner, fiddling with a length of thin copper wire with a small glass bulb at the end and ignoring Pomri who was trying to make small talk.

-  "What's thi doing," Melna asked.
+  "What is thi making?"
+Melna asked.

   "I don't know.
 A seller had some seaweed hanging on it, and then Linyu felt it and got all excited.
 I was getting hungry anyway so I just bought both."

-  "I see", she said, perplexed.
+  "I see", she said, curious but patient.

   She turned to Linyu and announced, "Bread?" lighting up Linyu's face.
 Thi immediately put away the piece of wire and she handed them both a circle of bread each.
 She opened the wrapped fish and leaned against a wall near Linyu to eat.